lindsaykwardell/lindsaykwardell/src/content/blog/once.md

 But only once.

-Now, the stars’ flame is renewed,\
+Now, the stars'  flame is renewed,\
 The trees whisper once more,\
 Horizons call out, “Come back.”